 Five years later I completed a bachelors in education, and then a doctorate in manipulative care.
 But I still had ADHD; somehow I learnt to cope with it, largely through a dramatic change in diet, I believe.

 Apparently about four percent of children have attention deficit, or one of its many variants.
 Lack of concentration is the major feature of my problem, and it remains so to this day.
-For example, when hunting for a book on a shelf, or a tool in my workshop, I have to deliberately slow my mind down, and focus on each item, one by one, until I find what I am searching for.
+For example, when hunting for a book on a shelf, or a tool in my workshop, I have to deliberately slow my mind down, and focus on each item, one at a time, until I find what I am searching for.

 So many times to my great embarrassment, my brain has flitted from one item to the next, missing what I was seeking, only later to be told, that it was right there, staring at me in the face.

 Mental illness in its many and varied forms is so common place, that it might even be said to be the norm.
-All the world's a bit queer, except for me and thee; and I'm not so sure about you.
+All the world's a bit queer, except for me and thee; and I am not so sure about you.

 Some of them are mild, such as that which afflicts me.
-Others are serious such as the manic depression that George Frideric Handel and Winston Churchill suffered from; both were geniuses, but the lows were very deep.
+Others are serious such as the manic depression that George Friedrich Handel and Winston Churchill suffered from; both were geniuses, but the lows were very deep.

 I totally reject out of hand that all of us, and particularly children, who suffer from some form of mental illness should be on drugs.
-If that were the case in former times there would have been no Hallelujah Chorus, to my mind probably the greatest piece of music ever written, and no leader to carry Britain through the second world war.
+If that were the case in former times there would have been no Hallelujah Chorus, to my mind probably the greatest piece of music ever written, and no leader to carry the United Kingdom through the Battle of Britain.